Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Introduction

-Testing results show that the latest GPT models can understand construction related objects in images, including their attributes, interactions, and background, underscored by thoroughly generated image captions, and setting up the SOTA in the image captioning task.
-Smaller open-source VLMs do not perform as well as GPT models.
+Testing results show that the latest large proprietary models such as GPT and Gemini can understand construction related objects in images, including their attributes, interactions, and background, underscored by thoroughly generated image captions, and setting up the SOTA in the image captioning task.
+Smaller open-source VLMs do not perform as well as proprietary models.
 In the safety violation VQA section, VLMs score high in recall but low in precision, as compared to ground truth labeled by humans.
 Nonetheless, none of the VLMs achieved desirable results in any of the visual grounding tasks.
 Performance degrades to an Intersection over Union (IoU) below 20\% for abstract regions (e.g., safety violation regions), objects with irregular shapes, and specific types of objects within a category (e.g., workers \textit{with white hard hat} rather than any workers).
-While VLMs, including the SOTA GPT series, CURRENTLY still require improvements to be fully competent in construction inspection tasks, \textit{ConstructionSite 10k} and the evaluation framework proposed in this paper lay the groundwork for further training and deployment of large pre-trained VLMs in construction-related applications.
+While VLMs, including the SOTA Gemini series, CURRENTLY still require improvements to be fully competent in construction inspection tasks, \textit{ConstructionSite 10k} and the evaluation framework proposed in this paper lay the groundwork for further training and deployment of large pre-trained VLMs in construction-related applications.

 We summarize our contribution as the following:

 \begin{enumerate} \item We propose \textit{ConstructionSite 10k}, which contains 10,013 images taken at different construction sites and annotations containing image caption, safety violations VQA, and object visual grounding. \item We propose a framework using image captioning, three-stage safety rule violation VQA, and construction element visual grounding to probe VLMs' understanding of construction site images and their capacity to follow the prompt and perform construction safety inspection tasks. \item We perform comprehensive experiments to evaluate state-of-the-art, off-the-shelf large pre-trained generative VLMs on their ability to generalize their knowledge by performing construction-related tasks in a zero-shot and five-shot settings. \end{enumerate}